camaraproject/Commonalities/documentation/API-design-guidelines.md

 - API resource security.
 - Product consumption experience.
 - API measurement over how many, who and when it is used.
-- API must be versioned, and a version must figure in all operations URL.
-It allows a better last develops management and surveillance, it avoids out of date URLs request and it makes available coexistence of more than one version productive in the same environment.
+- API must be versioned, and a version must figure in all operation URLs.
+It allows a better last develops management and surveillance, it avoids out of date URLs request, and it makes available coexistence of more than one version productive in the same environment.
 - Expose the required fields by the API consumers only.
 Sometimes, all the response body is not necessary for consumers.
-Allows more security, less the network traffic and agile the API usability.
+Allows more security, less network traffic and agile API usability.
 - One of the API Quality requirements will be the evolution and management scalability, lined with versioning and backward compatibility considerations detailed in this document.
-- At API definition time is necessary to include audit parameters to allow making surveillance and next maintenances.
+- At API definition time is necessary to include audit parameters to allow making surveillance and next maintenance.
 - English use must be applied in the OpenAPI definition.

 ### 3.1 API REST